Used car price guides: how much is my car worth?

 Optional extras can have an effect on the price, too, depending on how desirable they are.
 In some cases, a lack of extras can also be detrimental to a used car's value, particularly if it’s missing an item that most similar cars came with, like alloy wheels or air-conditioning.
 The easiest way to determine if your car stands out from the crowd is by searching used car websites for similar examples to your own car, and seeing what the majority of vehicles similar to yours have as advertised extras – to learn more about how options can affect prices, see our guide to optional equipment.

 A car sold by a dealer will be more expensive than one sold by a private individual, so bear that in mind when setting your price.
 A dealer has many more costs including VAT on their profit, refurbishment expenses and overheads to consider.
 Cars sold from dealerships also often come with extra perks like a warranty or a fresh MoT.
 People accept this and will pay a dealer’s higher price.
 However, you can maximise the price of your vehicle by mimicking the benefits of buying from a dealer.
 Getting a new MoT shows potential buyers they have less chance of a costly repair within the next year.
 If you have any outstanding warranty on your vehicle that can be transferred to a new owner make this clear in the advert to make it even more appealing to buyers.

 Using the used-car price guides

 There are several used-car price guides you can refer to for pricing information.
-The most famous are Glass’s and the CAP Black Book.
-These are favoured by the motor trade, but Google ‘used car price guides’ and you’ll find plenty more.
+The most famous are Glass’s and CAP.
+These are favoured by the motor trade, although there are plenty of others available online.